"Writing Italy" with Helena Attlee and Julian Evans (September 2023)

 Monday 4th September

-Arrive in good time to settle in before meeting the tutors and other writers for an aperitivo followed by dinner
+Arrive in time to settle in before meeting the tutors and other writers for an introduction and aperitivo followed by dinner

 Tuesday 5th September